RasaHQ/rasa/docs/interactive_learning.rst

 The machine learning policies should not have to learn this behavior, and should not get confused if you later change your form action, for example by adding or removing a required slot.
-When you user interactive learning to generate stories containing a form, the conversation steps handled by the form get a :code:`form:` prefix.
+When you use interactive learning to generate stories containing a form, the conversation steps handled by the form get a :code:`form:` prefix.
 This tells Rasa Core to ignore these steps when training your other policies.
 There is nothing special you have to do here, all of the form's